AITYunivers/asl-help-v2/readme.md

 * .NET 8.0 SDK (`winget install Microsoft.DotNet.SDK.Preview`)
 * .NET Framework 4.8.1 SDK (`winget install Microsoft.DotNet.Framework.DeveloperPack_4`)

-After cloning the repository, create a folder named `ref` in it.
+After cloning the repository, create a folder named `lib` in it.
 Place the below files in it.
 You can find them your `~/LiveSplit` and `~/LiveSplit/Components` folders:
 * Irony.dll
 * LiveSplit.Core.dll
 * LiveSplit.ScriptableAutoSplit.dll